 SUPPLY or SUPPLY SIDE

-The part of an HVAC system that takes (supplies) the conditioned air from the air-handling unit or furnace.
+The part of an HVAC system that takes (supplies) the conditioned air from the air-handling unit or furnace to your home.
 The supply side should be “balanced” with the return side to ensure proper air flow and comfort.

 ZONES, ZONED SYSTEM, ZONING